stared/old-blog-gridsome-pre-2024/content/blog/from-medium/2022-10-15-perspective-capsaicin-is-a-psychoactive-substance/index.md

 ---
 title: "Perspective: capsaicin is a psychoactive substance"
 description: >-
-  Capsaicing, the active substance in chili peppers, acts on vanilloid receptors (TRPV1) and alters adrenaline and endorphine levels.
+  Capsaicin, the active substance in chili peppers, acts on vanilloid receptors (TRPV1) and alters adrenaline and endorphine levels.
 date: "2022-10-15T14:15:15.143Z"
 tags: